GregorR/upfs/README.md

 identically-named file exists in the permissions directory, the owner, mode and type reflect the permissions version; for regular files, the size and content reflect the store version.
-If no identically-named file exists in the permissions directory, the file is world-readable and world-writeable, until "claimed" by being opened, at which point the opening user owns the file with standard (umasked) permissions.
+If no identically-named file exists in the permissions directory, the file's permissions reflect those of the store directory, until "claimed" by being opened for writing, at which point the opening user owns the file with standard (umasked) permissions.

 The purpose of UpFS is to share a storage drive using, e.g. FAT32, but give it Unix permissions.
 Storing i-nodes for empty files doesn't take much space, so storing the Unix permissions directly in the host filesystem is reasonable.

+Limitations unrelated to file ownership and permissions, such as file name or size restrictions, are inherited from the store directory.
+For instance, UpFS backed by a FAT32 store cannot store files larger than 2G.

-For instance, imagine that `/dev/sdb1` is a FAT32 filesystem to be used to store /home files, and its permissions will be stored in `/mnt/home_p`.
+As an example usage, imagine that `/dev/sdb1` is a FAT32 filesystem to be used to store /home, and its permissions will be stored in `/mnt/home_p`.
 You could establish such a scheme like so:

 ```